JohanMabille/johanmabille.github.io/source/about/index.markdown

 footer: true
 ---

-I'm a computer engineer with about 10 years experience, passionate about C++, algorithm, software architecture and performance challenge.
+I am a computer scientist with about 10 years of experience, with extensive knowledge of C++ and high performance scientific computing.